cschep/schepman.org/README.md

 # SCHEPMAN.ORG

-This is my website, there are many like it, but this one is mine.
+This repo contains the personal website of Chris Schepman.

+Want to know more?
+You can read about it on.. well. the personal website of [Chris Schepman.](https://schepman.org/2020/07/29/this-site) 🌝

 ## Deploy Notes

 1. `ansible-playbook -i inventories/preprovision.ini preprovision.yml`
+2. `ansible-playbook -i inventories/production.ini provision.yml`
-2. `bundle exec jekyll build`
+3. `bundle exec jekyll build`
-2. rsync?
+4. `ansible-playbook -i inventories/production.ini deploy.yml`
+5. 🎉